 Gum Disease Has Far-Reaching Effects

 In addition to the impact that gum disease can have on your oral health, it can also affect your overall health.
 The effects of gum disease on your health can include an increased risk of serious conditions such as diabetes and heart disease.
-Dr. Chetan Patil is a board-certified periodontist in Englewood, NJ, who can help you experience the vast benefits of excellent oral healthcare.
+Dr. Chetan Patil is a board-certified periodontist, who can help you experience the vast benefits of excellent oral healthcare.

 Left untreated, gum disease can escalate to periodontal disease, which is a serious bacterial infection.
 At this stage, bacteria in your gum tissue can enter the bloodstream and begin to affect other areas of the body: